Updated: Sep 11

-First of all we are able to carry out a neurological examination to check how the sciatic nerve is functioning.
-Further examination into the spine and legs will allow the Osteopath to gain more insight into what is causing the pain.
-This then will allow us to diagnose whether you are experiencing true sciatic nerve irritation or something else which can mimic Sciatica.
-Many people think they have sciatica but in fact there is another reason for their pain which can be relieved easily with Osteopathic treatment.
+First of all, we can carry out a neurological examination to check how the sciatic nerve is functioning.
+Further examination of the spine and legs will allow the Osteopath to gain more insight into what is causing the pain.
+This then will allow us to diagnose whether you are experiencing true sciatic nerve irritation or something else that can mimic Sciatica.
+Many people think they have sciatica but in fact, there is another reason for their pain which can be relieved easily with Osteopathic treatment.

 Osteopathic treatment for sciatica will involve freeing the back and sciatic nerve along its pathway from the spine into the leg.
 This may be done with spinal manipulation, soft tissue release, dry-needling and exercise.
 Depending on what is causing your Sciatica will depend on how long it will take you to recover.
 Once your Osteopath has completed their assessment they will be able to give you an idea of your prognosis and recovery.